See the bottom of this page for the ingredients highest in riboflavin.

 Riboflavin is a water-soluble B vitamin, also known as vitamin B2.

 Why does it matter to me?

-- Riboflavin is also an antioxidant which means it provides protection against potentially damaging chemicals that cause dangerous modifications in the body (antioxidant); in particular it promotes the creation of uric acid, a blood antioxidant.
+- Riboflavin is also an antioxidant which means it provides protection against potentially damaging chemicals (free radicals) that can cause dangerous modifications within the body.
+For example, it promotes the creation of uric acid, an antioxidant present in the blood.

-Deficiency of riboflavin leads to many problems due to its close relationship with other vitamins, for example studies have shown that the risk of preeclampsia (high blood pressure and damage to the liver and kidneys) is increased by riboflavin deficiency.
+Riboflavin deficiency may lead to other problems due to its close relationship with other vitamins.
+For example, studies have shown that the risk of preeclampsia (high blood pressure and damage to the liver and kidneys) is increased by riboflavin deficiency5.

 Please note that the concentration of riboflavin present in foods can be reduced by prolonged exposure to sunlight6.